This country-specific Q&A provides an overview of Lending & Secured Finance laws and regulations applicable in Philippines.

 Provided that a separate action to enforce a foreign judgment is filed with the proper courts of the Philippines, a final and conclusive judgment entered by a foreign court in any suit, action or proceeding arising out of or in connection with the transaction would be enforced by the courts of the Philippines without re-examination or re-litigation of the matters adjudicated upon, except that such foreign judgment may not be enforced if it is shown that (i) the foreign court did not have jurisdiction in accordance with its own jurisdictional rules, (ii) any of the parties was not notified of the proceedings, (iii) the foreign judgment was obtained through fraud or collusion, (iv) the foreign judgment was based on a clear mistake of law or fact, or (v) such foreign judgment is contrary to law, public order, public policy or good customs in the Philippines.

 The Philippines is a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.

 What (briefly) is the insolvency process in your jurisdiction?

 The law governing insolvency in the Philippines is Republic Act No. 10142 or the “Financial Rehabilitation and Insolvency Act (FRIA) of 2010.
-The FRIA identifies the following debt relief processes: voluntary or involuntary liquidation, voluntary or involuntary rehabilitation, pre-negotiated rehabilitation and insolvency of individual debtor.
-While there are details of the process which are unique to one or some of these processes such as the party who can file, the relief asked for, the receiver or liquidator, and the effects of each process, all follow substantially the same process as outlined herein.
+The FRIA identifies the following debt relief processes: liquidation, rehabilitation, and insolvency of individual debtor.

 What impact does the insolvency process have on the ability of a lender to enforce its rights as a secured party over the security?